justin-zhu1018/C.R.A.B./README.md

 `!help`

-Shows all commands for this slack bot
+Shows all commands for this Slack bot

 `!feeling-crabby`